compts/structkit/README.md

 ```html
 _stk.repeat("1",20)
 ```
-keep in my `_stk` is used as global library at html
+keep in mind `_stk` is used as global library at html

 CJS, ESM and TS use this code below